This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 What happens if tension ratios match in a sewing machine?

-When tension ratios match perfectly, you’ll achieve balanced stitches where threads lock between fabric layers.
+When your tension ratios match perfectly, you’ll get beautifully balanced stitches that look identical on both fabric sides.

 How do you increase tension on a sewing machine?